ErpNetDocs/tech/advanced/user-business-rules/action-types/notifyuser.md

 ## Example

-А [Business rules](../index.md) that creates a notification for the Sales Person, when one of his Sales Orders has been released.
+А [business rule](../index.md) that creates a notification for the Sales Person, when one of his Sales Orders has been released.